MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-receivable/location-relationship.md

 # required metadata

 title: How to add a new location and party relationship type
-description: This article explains how to correct a free text invoice that has been posted and reissue it as a corrected invoice.
+description: This article explains how to add a new location and party relationship type.
 author: ShivamPandey-msft
 manager: AnnBe
 ms.date: 05/01/2018